voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 Panels can be defined in either Python or JS, and FiftyOne comes with a number of :ref:`builtin panels <plugins-design-panels>` for common tasks.

-Like :ref:`Operators <developing-operators>`, Panels can make use of the :mod:`fiftyone.operators.types` module and the :js:mod:`@fiftyone/operators <@fiftyone/operators>` package, which define a rich builtin type system that panel developers can use to implement the layout
+Panels, like :ref:`Operators <developing-operators>`, can make use of the :mod:`fiftyone.operators.types` module and the :js:mod:`@fiftyone/operators <@fiftyone/operators>` package, which define a rich builtin type system that panel developers can use to implement the layout